 We’ve received hundreds of reader requests, both on this site and on our social media pages.
-Have you ever wondered what happens when you request information from Low Income Relief?
+Have you ever wondered what happens when you request information or help from Low Income Relief?

 I’d love to tell you that a team of experts immediately gets to work investigating your problem or need… and someday, I’m sure that will be true!